Network

 How is Zero Trust Network Access (ZTNA) different from VPN?

-VPN provides encrypted access to an entire network, allowing users to connect to multiple resources once authenticated.
+VPN provides encrypted access to an entire network, allowing users to connect to multiple resources after they are authenticated.
 In contrast, ZTNA limits access to specific resources based on the identity of the user or device and enforces access policies for each request, ensuring more precise control over information.

 Which devices are compatible with Zero Trust Network Access (ZTNA)?